JoshGo6/InstallingGoOnUbuntu/test.md

 ### Understanding the workspace

-* `src`: The directory that contains Go source files.
-A source file is a file that you write using the Go programming language.
-Source files are used by the Go compiler to create an executable binary file.
+When you program using Go, you'll use a directory workspace that contains the following directories:

-* `bin`: The directory that contains executables built and installed by the Go tools.
-Executables are binary files that run on your system and perform tasks.
-These are typically the programs compiled by your source code or other downloaded Go source code.
+* `bin`: This directory contains executables built and installed by the Go tools.
+Executables are binary program files that run on a system.
+These files are the output of a Go compiler and are the end product of a Go program, since an executable file allows you to use your code to perform the tasks it was designed to do.

-The `src` subdirectory may contain multiple version control repositories (such as [Git](https://git-scm.com/), [Mercurial](https://www.mercurial-scm.org/), and [Bazaar](http://bazaar.canonical.com/)).
-This allows for a canonical import of code in your project. _Canonical_ imports are imports that reference a fully qualified package, such as `github.com/digitalocean/godo`.

-You will see directories like `github.com`, `golang.org`, or others when your program imports third party libraries.
-If you are using a code repository like `github.com`, you will also put your projects and source files under that directory.
-We will explore this concept later in this step.

-Here is what a typical workspace may look like:
+* `pkg` This directory contains packages that you have downloaded.
+These packages contain Go files that you can use in your projects so that you do not have to re-create this functionality.
+* `src`: This directory contains files you have authored in Go.
+The Go compiler uses these files to create an executable binary file.

+When importing packages into the `pkg` subdirectory, the import process often creates a version-controlled directory, which allows the developers of the packages and yourself to keep track of changes to the packages as the software evolves over time.
+Two typical names of of such directories are `github.com` and `golang.org`, but you may see other names, as well.
+If you are using a version control system like Git in conjunction with Github.com, you may also choose to put your own your source files under a directory named `github.com`, though you may choose another name.
+You can find out more about version control systems by viewing the official pages of [Git](https://git-scm.com/), [Mercurial](https://www.mercurial-scm.org/), and [Bazaar](http://bazaar.canonical.com/).

+Besides the main `bin`, `pkg`, and `src` directories, there may be many subdirectories and files within these, as shown in the following example, which is a typical Go workspace:

 ```bash
 .